-- Two former students and one former prospective enrollee at the now-closed Mount Ida College, in Newton, Massachusetts, have filed a class-action lawsuit against the college alleging officials knew as early as 2014 that it faced possible financial insolvency and didn't inform students of the situation, according to documents filed Monday in a U.S. District Court in Boston.
+In November, two former students and one former prospective enrollee at Mount Ida filed a class-action lawsuit against the college alleging officials knew as early as 2014 that it faced possible financial insolvency and didn't inform students of the situation, according to court filings.

-Mount Ida officials said in a statement that the allegations in the lawsuit are "meritless" and are based on "incorrect information published erroneously in old media stories and statements twisted out of context."
-It pledged to "vigorously" defend against the allegations in the suit.
+Mount Ida officials said in a statement in November that the allegations in the lawsuit are "meritless" and are based on "incorrect information published erroneously in old media stories and statements twisted out of context."

 In a statement announcing the plans to merge with Lasell, which is no longer available online but was quoted by Inside Higher Ed in February, leaders of the two institutions said "the goal of the union would be to create a more robust learning experience" that would capitalize on the "distinctiveness of the programs, curricula and experiences of each institution."
 They also said sharing resources and committing to keeping tuition costs down would help students from all financial backgrounds get a college degree.